Music Theory Classes

 • Harmonize a melody with primary chords using smooth voice leading

-Music History and Form
+Music History, Form

 • The Baroque Era: composers and examples